mattijsjanssens/mattijs-extensions/doc/Notes/UGM2025_ET/WorkShop2025_ET.md

 ```
 - all fields are a set of values for internal fields and
 special handling of the boundary ('fvPatchFields')
+- above expression does
+  - allocate new temporary field
+  - fill with sqrt(b)
+  - in-place add a
+  - copy values to c
 - *lots* of intermediate fields: show example
 - remarkably little overhead on CPU (`kcachegrind`, few %)